 Pilot Program Would Allow Vulnerable Groups to Receive Security Funding

-(TRENTON) – Legislation Assembly Democrats Annette Quijano, Raj Mukherji, Valerie Vainieri Huttle and Tim Eustace sponsored to increase security at New Jersey nonprofit organizations determined to be at an elevated risk for attacks was advanced Monday by an Assembly committee.
+Legislation Assembly Democrats Annette Quijano, Raj Mukherji, Valerie Vainieri Huttle and Tim Eustace sponsored to increase security at New Jersey nonprofit organizations determined to be at an elevated risk for attacks recently was advanced by an Assembly committee.

 The bill (A-4253), which would establish the “Nonprofit Security Grant Pilot Program,” would provide $1 million annually for three years to help secure eligible nonprofit organizations deemed high-risk targets.
 Approved organizations may receive up to $10,000 each per year.